sidharta-s/kubernetes-ansible/README.md

 1. Specify the root password in `~/rootpassword` (Alternatively, you can provide a pem file - edit `keys.yml` accordingly)
 2. Host Key Checking : In order to avoid an 'interactive' setup, all the host keys need to already be in the `known_hosts` file.
 If you have never accessed these hosts before :
    * You can configure ansible to bypass host key checking.
 See [here](http://docs.ansible.com/intro_getting_started.html#host-key-checking) for more information.
-   * run `ansible-playbook -i inventory ping.yml`.
+   * Alternatively, run `ansible-playbook -i inventory ping.yml`.
 This will look like it fails.
 See keys.yml for an explanation and other options.
 3. If necessary, generate an RSA key-pair (use `ssh-keygen`) and ensure that the public key file is located in `~/.ssh/id_rsa.pub`.
 Push your public key to all hosts by running : `ansible-playbook -i inventory keys.yml`

 ### Setting up Kubernetes